zieren/eltern-emailer/text.md

 * Receive emails from you and post them on the website (parent &rarr; teacher).
 * Notify you of upcoming events, news and substitutions (school &rarr; parent).

-Additionally, there is limited support for `schulmanager-online.de`:
+Additionally, there is limited support for `isy-schule.de` and `schulmanager-online.de`:

 * Retrieve messages ("Elternbriefe")